compositeurdigital/compositeurdigital.github.io/UX/en/administrative_guide/index.md

 If you have an existing Compositeur Digital account please follow the description below to sign in from the application.

-Alternatively, you can create an account [here](http://www.compositeurdigital.com/Account/Register) and contact us or purchase a license
+Alternatively, you can create an account [here](http://www.compositeurdigital.com/Account/Register) and [contact us](mailto:contact@excense.fr) or purchase a license.

 ### Sign-in method